jhudsl/tidyversecourse/docs/05-prediction.md

 #### Example of Data Splitting with `rsample`

-As mentioned above, one of the first steps is often to take your dataset and split it into a training set and a testing set.
+As mentioned above, one of the first steps is to take your dataset and split it into a training set and a testing set.
 To do this, we'll load the `rsample` package and use the `initial_split()` function to split the dataset.

 We can specify what proportion of the data we would like to use for training using the `prop` argument.